-Some schools have access to service of a wellbeing nurse.
-A wellbeing nurse is a registered nurse who works across a number of schools to help connect students and families with health and community services.
-Your wellbeing nurse works closely with your school's learning and support team.
-He or she is there to help support students and families in addressing health needs, coordinate appropriate assessments and assist with referrals to any needed medical or social services.
+Some schools have access to service of a Wellbeing Nurse.
+A Wellbeing Nurse is a registered nurse who works across a number of schools to help connect students and families with health and community services.
+Your Wellbeing Nurse works closely with your school's learning and support team.
+They are there to help support students and families in addressing health needs, coordinate appropriate assessments and assist with referrals to any needed medical or social services.

 There are around 100 wellbeing nurses being introduced into NSW public schools in 2021 under a partnership with NSW Health.
 Find out more about the Wellbeing and Health In-reach Nurse Coordinator program.

-Some schools have a part time school chaplain.
-School chaplains are there to support the emotional wellbeing of students and the broader school community through the provision of pastoral care services.
+Some schools may have a School Chaplain or Student Wellbeing Officer.
+School Chaplains and Student Wellbeing Officers are there to support the emotional wellbeing of students and the broader school community through the provision of pastoral care services.
 They are another person you can always talk to.

 I'm Tara and I'm the school chaplain here at Cooma North.